icyJoseph/reflux/README.md

 - Refine the API.
 Should Connect be a HoC at all?
 Perhaps all of the API should be based on Hooks.

+> A new API has been defined, for now named `useConnect`

 - Study whether or not it makes sense to have async notifications.
-Hooks allows consumers of the pakcage to configure this easily.
+Hooks allows consumers of the package to configure this easily.

 - Use a running flag and buffer notifications.
 Today every time a notification is sent, the main thread is blocked until all participants are notified.